fengxx/docker-splunk-app-jenkins/splunk/README.md

-### Upgrade
+### Upgrade Splunk App For Jenkins
  1. download latest [Splunk App For Jenkins](https://splunkbase.splunk.com/app/3332/) and put it in the same folder of Dockerfile
-2. update Dockerfile to use latest package
-   `ENV package splunk-app-for-jenkins_101.tgz`
-3. update app.md5 with latest package and checksum `91e07d02f41e91254a8c46343751391a splunk-app-for-jenkins_101.tgz`
+ 2. update app.md5 with latest package and checksum , e.g.
+   `8f198c209bf0ee5343958ce4d72688eb splunk-app-for-jenkins.tgz`

 ### Build and Run